FFavaro99/FFavaro99/README.md

 - 👋 Hi, I’m @FFavaro99
-- 👀 I’m interested in full stack web development
+- 👀 I’m interested in Chess Engines, Web Development and console emulation
-- 🌱 I’m currently learning react, express and postgres
-- 💞️ I’m looking to collaborate on any kind of simple full stack project
+- 🌱 I’m an oracle certified Java developer and have some experience with the languages of the web (JS, html, CSS) and constantly learning new things!
 - 📫 How to reach me write me a mail at fedefavaro99@gmail.com